MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration-preview.md

 # SharePoint and OneDrive integration with Azure AD B2B (Preview)

-This article describes how to enable SharePoint and OneDrive integration with Azure AD B2B.
+This article describes how to enable Microsoft SharePoint and Microsoft OneDrive integration with Azure AD B2B.

 Azure AD B2B provides authentication and management of guest users.
-Authentication happens via one-time passcode when they don't already have a work or school account or a Microsoft account (MSA).
+Authentication happens via one-time passcode when they don't already have a work or school account or a Microsoft account.

 With SharePoint and OneDrive integration, the Azure B2B one-time passcode feature is used for external sharing of files, folders, list items, document libraries and sites.
 This feature provides an upgraded experience from the existing [secure external sharing recipient experience](what-s-new-in-sharing-in-targeted-release.md).